Conference Menu

 This session will focus on recent advances in i) membrane processes (e.g. RO, MF, electrodialysis), ii) membrane materials (e.g. polymers, ceramics, nanocomposites, material design, fabrication methods, and performance), and iii) membrane applications (e.g. pharmaceutical purification, water treatment, wastewater treatment, energy production, bioprocessing, carbon capture, chemical manufacturing).
 Submissions that highlight experimental studies, modeling approaches, pilot-scale demonstrations, or case studies from practical deployments are encouraged.
 Contributions addressing sustainability, cost-effectiveness, scalability of membrane technologies, and advances in a Canadian context are particularly welcome.
 This session aims to facilitate knowledge exchange and foster collaboration between academia and industry to drive the next generation of membrane innovations.

 Fouling: What is this?
 How did it get here?
 How do we get rid of it?
-(AN/EG/MT)
+(MT)

 Organizers